Meteor-Community-Packages/raix-push/docs/IOS.md

 In order to get started with iOS you will have to obtain a __cert.pem__ and an __key.pem__ for both production and development.
 Bellow are some snippets of documentation:

+## Xcode build note

+In later versions of Xcode you have to turn on notifications in the build settings!

 ##Certificates

 This is fairly straight forward, for the most parts you are guided in the developer.apple.com console: